catfish0w0/blog/_posts/2023-07-02-Intro-To-Monotonic-Stack copy.markdown

 Problem Statement:

-we are given an array of temperature, array[i] is the temperature at day i.

-return back an array such that the ith day wait result[i] day to get a warmer day.

-if it does not have a warmer day, result[i] should be 0.
+we are given an array of temperature, array[i] is the temperature at day i. return back an array such that the ith day wait result[i] day to get a warmer day. if it does not have a warmer day, result[i] should be 0.

 **Method 1 Brute Force:**

-for every day
+for every day\
-Look up to the right.
+&emsp;Look up to the right.

 **Method 2 MonoStack:**